 Buying a home is one of the most important decisions you’ll ever make.
 That’s why it’s so important to get it right.
 Whether you’re a first-time homebuyer or not, there are plenty of things to think about when you’re getting ready to purchase your dream house.
 One thing that often gets overlooked is mortgage insurance.
-A lot of people don’t know much about what it is, but here are some things you need to know about mortgage insurance before deciding whether or not to add it to your loan.
+A lot of people don’t know much about what it is, but here are some things you need to know about it before deciding whether or not to add it to your loan.

 What is mortgage insurance?

 Mortgage insurance is a type of insurance that protects the lender, not the borrower.
 It’s designed to protect the lender if the borrower defaults on their mortgage by providing funds to make sure they get paid back.
-In most cases, mortgage insurance only protects you if your down payment is less than 20 percent of the home price or less.
+In most cases, it only protects you if your down payment is less than 20 percent of the home price or less.